 In 2010, Anthony began his vision of building a music school at the Oxford Arts Alliance.
 To date, his vision has grown into a music program exceeding 150 students and 8 instructors on various instruments.
-Anthony continues to teach various guitar styles, bass, and ukulele at the Oxford Arts Alliance, where he serves as the Director of Education.
+Anthony continues to teach various guitar styles, bass, and ukulele at the Oxford Arts Alliance, where he serves as the Assistant Executive Director.

 Adam Hansen is a cello performer, composer, and teacher.
 He has been teaching in Chester County since 2011.
 He studied cello performance at American University, earning a bachelor's degree in 2009.
 In addition to his love of teaching, Adam also enjoys performing, composing, and arranging.
 In 2016, Adam and Julia Hansen began recording and uploading videos of their playing to Youtube under the performing name Duo.Hansen.
 Shortly after that, the duo became Signature Artists and published arrangers with Musicnotes.com.

 Julia Hansen is a violinist, composer, and teacher.
 She has been teaching the violin since 2004.
 She attended The University of Delaware for violin performance on full scholarship, studying with violinist Xiang Gao.
 While growing her private violin studio, Julia planned and launched Duo.Hansen with her husband, Adam.
 The violin and cello duo have since posted 40 videos onto Youtube, and also joined Musicnotes.com as Signature Artists and published arrangers.

 Guitarist and Bass